 The Musical Theology of Hildegard of Bingen & Martin Luther: A Comparison

 Special Liturgies & Worship Services

 I am grateful to have participated in a number of creative worship experiences and experiments throughout the country, and I have also developed a number of special liturgies and worship services for particular liturgical seasons, spiritual themes, Scripture readings, and pastoral needs.
-Below are descriptions of some of the unique worship services and liturgies I have designed, which can be adapted for a variety of contexts.
+Below are some examples of the unique worship services and liturgies I have designed, which can be adapted for a variety of contexts.